sergiocorreia/ppmlhdfe/guides/separation_primer.md

 If you can find a z where this occurs, then the observations where `z>0` are *separated* and there will be at least one estimate with infinite values that makes these observations have a perfect fit.

-Moreover, `z` acts a a "certificate of separation", because we can regress it through least-squares against the regressors `X`, and if we observe a perfect fit (R2=1.0), then we can verify that the `z>0` observations are indeed separated.
+Moreover, `z` acts as a "certificate of separation", because we can regress it through least-squares against the regressors `X`, and if we observe a perfect fit (R2=1.0), then we can verify that the `z>0` observations are indeed separated.

 Notice also that this is a significantly stronger result than the one shown in  Santos Silva and Tenreyo (2010), where only condition #1 is presented.
 Indeed, by combining these two conditions, we actually arrive at a "sharp criterion" for detecting separation.